 Jeffrey L. Akers, PharmD, MHA, BCPS

 Dr. Akers is also active in the pharmacy profession.
 He is currently an Associate Professor of Pharmacy Practice at the University of Kentucky, College of Pharmacy.
-Dr. Akers is also a member of several professional societies including the American Society of Health System Pharmacists, American College of Clinical Pharmacists, University of Kentucky and North Carolina Alumni Chapters.
+Dr. Akers is also a member of several professional societies including the American Society of Health System Pharmacists, University of Kentucky and North Carolina Alumni Chapters.
 Dr. Akers serves as a Deacon at the First Baptist Church of Pikeville.
-He is married to Zoe Akers and has two handsome boys, Zane and Rand.
+He has two handsome boys, Zane and Rand.

 Tiffany Herald, PharmD

 Dr. Herald grew up in Southeastern Kentucky and now resides in Hazard, Kentucky.
 During her free time, she enjoys reading and traveling with her family.
-She is actively involved in many charitable ventures through her church and ARH.
-She is the proud mother of two young sons.
+She is actively involved in many charitable ventures through her church and ARH, and is the proud mother of two young sons.

 Amanda Hall, PharmD